hollisms/AmperageAtPhone-release/README.md

 Our Sponsors: https://www.rossrambotics.com/sponsors.html

-If you enjoy this and would like to support Rambotics (a registered 501c3) please feel free to donate: https://www.rossrambotics.com/donate.html
+If you enjoy this and would like to support Rambotics via the Rambotics Boosters (a registered 501c3) please feel free to donate: https://www.rossrambotics.com/donate.html

 Would you like to see your robot included in the simulation?
 We would too!